2016 Southern Conference women's soccer tournament

-The 2016 Southern Conference women's soccer tournament is the postseason women's soccer tournament for the Southern Conference to be held from October 26 to November 6, 2016.
-The nine match tournament will be held at campus sites, with the semifinals and final held at Taylor Stadium in Johnson City, Tennessee.
-The ten team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Furman Paladins are the defending tournament champions after defeating the Mercer Bears in the championship match.
+The 2016 Southern Conference women's soccer tournament is the postseason women's soccer tournament for the Southern Conference held from October 26 to November 6, 2016.
+The nine match tournament was held at campus sites, with the semifinals and final held at Taylor Stadium in Johnson City, Tennessee.
+The ten team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Furman Paladins were the defending tournament champions after defeating the Mercer Bears in the championship match.